felixboehm/planda/docs/product-spec.md

 Planda revolutionizes social networking by providing:
 - **Multiple identity profiles** - Separate contexts for business, family, sports, hobbies, relationships, and more
-- **Topic-centric communities** - Deep, Reddit-style communities for every conceivable interest and subject
+- **Topic-centric communities** - Reddit-style topic-based approach where people become friends around shared interests
 - **Location-aware networking** - Connect with people and activities in your area across all your identities
-- **Self-governing communities** - DAO-inspired liquid democracy for transparent, member-driven governance
+- **Community self-governance** - Each community has DAO-like governance (vote delegation, liquid democracy, trust networks) - not a DAO platform, but governance tools for every community
+- **Event organization** - Meetup-style features supporting communities in organizing and managing events
 - **Generalized offers system** - Share opportunities of any kind (jobs, events, collaborations, partnerships, etc.)
 - **Integrated learning** - Skool-inspired courses and skill development within every community
 - **Next-gen interactions** - Posts, real-time chat, threads, reactions, and multimedia engagement